 When I was a little girl, I loved the excitement that came each year when May 1st rolled around.
-We spent days preparing our baskets and treats to deliver anonymously to our neighborhood friends.
+We spent the whole year brainstorming May Day ideas, from baskets to flowers to places we could hide after ringing doorbells!
+Then, towards the end of April, we spent several days preparing our baskets and treats to deliver anonymously to our neighborhood friends.

 As an adult, I was shocked to find that many folks don’t even know what May Day is!